laravel/docs/cashier-paddle.md

         // ...
     }

-To resume a paused a subscription, you may call the `resume` method on the user's subscription:
+To resume a paused subscription, you may invoke the `resume` method on the subscription:

     $user->subscription()->resume();